callstack/repack/README.md

 ### Compatibility with Webpack

-On paper, `react-native-webpack-toolkit` should work with any version of Webpack 5, but we recommend to consult with the compatibility table blow.
+On paper, `react-native-webpack-toolkit` should work with any version of Webpack 5, but we recommend to consult with the compatibility table below.
 The table represents versions of `webpack` for which `react-native-webpack-toolkit` is confirmed to work correctly.

 If you don't see your version, give it a go.
 If it doesn't work, please open an issue.